-An Associate Judge in a State Civil Court does not require sign off by the Judge and can become the ruling of the Court [Tex Gov Code 54A.117] after 30 days.
-THIS PROVISION DOES NOT APPLY TO A STATUTORY PROBATE COURT
+An Associate Judge in a State Civil Court does not require sign off by the Judge and can become the ruling of the Court [Tex Gov Code 54A.117] This however, does not apply to a Statutory Probate Court.
+A sign off is required in a Texas Probate Court.

-Attached is a copy of three Orders by an Associate Judge that have been signed by the Judge of Record (Margaret Jones-Johnson) for Dallas Probate Court #3.
-[PR-18-04004-3] This is per the law and standard practice for all cases legitimately handled by this Probate Court.
-This Dallas Probate Court knows the law and follows it . . . except for my case before this Court.
+Attached is a copy of three Orders by an Associate Judge that have been signed by the Judge of Record for Dallas Probate Court #3.
+[PR-18-04004-3] This is per the law and standard practice for all cases legitimately handled by the Court.